Engee documentation

 Arguments

-• file_path::String: the path to the file from which the model or data will be loaded.
+• file_path::String: the absolute or relative path to the model file with the extension .engee.

-• force::Bool: by default is equal to false.
+• force::Bool: the forced download flag.
+By default, it is equal to false.
 If equal to true, then the download will be performed if the file has already been previously uploaded.

 Examples